flyingmachine/brave-clojure-web/content/3-basic-emacs.md

 ---
-title: Basic Emacs
+title: Start Using Emacs
-link_title: Basic Emacs
+link_title: Start Using Emacs
 kind: documentation
 ---

-# Basic Emacs
+# Start Using Emacs

 Before we get started with Emacs, here are some resources for setting up other text editors for Clojure development: